wehlutyk/thesis/content/2-brainscopypaste-2-protocol.md

     \input{images/brainscopypaste/substitution-Time=discrete-Source=all-Past=last_bin-Durl=exclude_past.pdf_tex}
     \label{fig:substitution-modelled-all-exclude_past}
   }
-  \caption{
+  \caption[Substitution models]{
   {\bf Substitution models.}
-  Substitutions inferred by four models in the situation introduced by Fig. \ref{fig:substitution-unmodelled}.
+  Substitutions inferred by four models in the situation introduced by Fig.~\ref{fig:substitution-unmodelled}.
   Each of these models uses bins spanning 1 day aligned to midnight (see the main text for a complete description of parameters).
   In the top left panel (a), $q$ holds the majority in the first bin and is considered the unique basis for $q'$ in bin 2.
   $q'$ and $q''$ have equal maximum frequency in bin 2 however, so both are sources of substitutions towards bin 3.